A Cup Of Tea With Fathi Mahmoud, 2019 - Ongoing

 Multimedia installation, Drawings, Prints and Porcelain sculptures.

-In this project, entitled “Cup of Tea with Fathi Mahmoud,” I pursue an excavation of Fathi Mahmoud’s personal narrative, monumental artistic works, and industrial footprint, as a way to explore the space between an object and its history.
+In this project, entitled “Cup Of Tea With Fathi Mahmoud,” I excavate Fathi Mahmoud’s personal narrative, monumental artistic works, and industrial footprint, as a way to explore the space between an object and its history.
 Through assessing the relationship between the industrial history of Egypt and the process of artistic production, I trace the history of political and economic changes in this pivotal and historically ambiguous era of Egypt’s industrial awakening.